phanumat/Documentation/smartapp-developers-guide/async-http.rst

 ^^^^^^^^^^^^^^

 If the response from a request is JSON, we can get a fully-formed JSONObject of the response using :ref:`async_response_ref_get_json`.
-The example below illustrates getting the JSON response from a GitHub API call to get the occurrences of "httpGet" in the SmartThingsPublic repository.
+The example below illustrates getting the JSON response from a GitHub API call to get the occurrences of "httpGet" in the PEA HiVEPublic repository.

 .. code-block:: groovy